 Lost Diagnosis of ADD and Dysgraphia

-August 1, 2013, note from the mother: "Leo lost his diagnosis, he was just reassessed and no longer has any ADD.
+On August 1, 2013, almost a year after beginning treatment, I received a note from Leo's mother: "Leo has lost his diagnosis!
+He was just reassessed and no longer has any ADD.
 We are thrilled."

 Essentially, this was a case of ADD and dysgraphia related to a head injury when the child was an infant.
-Homeopathy is wonderful at treating such injuries, even years after the accident.
+Homeopathy can be wonderful for the treatment of such injuries, even years after the accident.
 A truly amazing result in this young man's case.

 Dr. Anke Zimmermann, ND, FCAH, 2013, Victoria, BC